-During the first quarter of 2020, the world was affected by the coronavirus pandemic and the actions imposed by the government introduced various restrictions and regulations into the Company, but mainly caused concern and fear in people.
+The actions imposed by the government introduced various restrictions and regulations into the Company, but mainly caused concern and fear in people.
 Fear for our own and family's health and, of course, existential insecurity.

 A far bigger problem is that supplier-customer business relationships have been disturbed worldwide.
 This is reflected not only in the lack of materials and parts necessary for production, but mainly in the pressure on the price of these materials and thus the price increase of our products.